Skip to main content

 Introduction to inventory management

-Genebank collection management, perhaps better described as inventory management, primarily deals with the plant genetic resources physically stored by a genebank.
-(Many genebanks prefer the term "lot" or "sample" to "inventory"; however, in GGCE the term "inventory" is consistently used.)
+Genebank collection management, more accurately referred to as inventory management, focuses on the careful handling and organization of plant genetic resources that are physically stored within a genebank.
+Although mMany genebanks prefer to use the terms "lot" or "sample" instead of "inventory", in GGCE the term "inventory" is consistently applied.

-When plant physical material enters the genebank, it may be divided for storage under different temperatures or other conditions and in different locations.
-A GGCE Inventory item holds important data including the item's storage location, the quantity on hand, and the parental lot.
+When new plant physical material is introduced into the genebank, it may be divided and stored under various conditions, such as different temperatures or locations.
+Each GGCE Inventory item holds important data, including the item's storage location, the quantity on hand, and the parental lot from which it originated.

-GGCE provides the necessary tools for technicians to update the database as they go about their daily work in the genebank and maintain the up-to-date status of each inventory item.
-With GGCE, your genebank can record data pertaining to the acquisition of new material, storing, monitoring quantities, viability testing, regenerating, and ultimately distribution of material to germplasm requestors.
+GGCE equips technicians with tools to update the database as they go about their routine genebank duties, ensuring each inventory item maintains an up-to-date status.
+With GGCE, your genebank can record data related to the acquisition of new material, storing, monitoring quantities, viability testing, regenerating, and ultimately distribution of material to germplasm requestors.

-Before entering inventory data, you must enter some basic accession passport data into GGCE.
-Every inventory item in GGCE is related to an existing accession by the accession number.
-It is not, however, necessary to have complete passport information entered in the database for an accession before entering inventory data.
-For example, since GGCE expects an acceptable species to be indicated, when the species has not been determined, GGCE uses the Genus spp. for the taxon.
+Before entering inventory data, you must input some basic accession passport data into GGCE.
+Every inventory item in GGCE is linked to an existing accession through its accession number.
+Importantly, while complete passport information for an accession is not mandatory before entering inventory information, GGCE does require at least an acceptable species to be indicated.
+If the species has not yet been determined, GGCE uses Genus spp. for the taxon as a placeholder.
 For details on entering accession passport data, review the Accession documentation.

-Once you have recorded basic accession passport data, you can register physical germplasm material as a new genebank inventory item and then individually track the quantity and location of each item.
+Once you have recorded basic accession passport data, you can register physical germplasm material as a new genebank inventory item, allowing for detailed tracking of the quantity and location of each item.

-In some respects, a genebank is analogous to a library.
-The accessions are the book titles, but on a library's shelves are the physical copies of the book – sometimes in different forms, such as hardbacks, softcovers, large print editions, and audio recordings.
-The library must first create an entry in their catalog for the title (similar to registering the accession passport data), and then register each physical volume and indicate where it is stored.
+A useful way to understand the process is to liken a genebank to a library.
+The accessions are the book titles, but what resides on a library's shelves are the physical copies of the book – sometimes in different forms, such as hardbacks, softcovers, large print editions, and audio recordings.
+The library must first create an entry in its catalog for the title (similar to registering the accession passport data), then register each physical volume and indicate where it is stored.
 (Another commonality: genebanks and libraries receive requests for their stuff!)

-Seed genebanks typically have multiple lots for one accession, and each lot should always have its own inventory record.
-The physical germplasm will have its own identifier and be associated with an accession number, the parental inventory lot (if known), date of harvest, the germplasm's storage location, and other information – all of which can be entered into GGCE.
-Each inventory item listed in GGCE represents the germplasm in the collection, whether it's a jar or bag of seeds, seed packets, a plant in the field, or a set of sub-cultured in vitro germplasm.
+Seed genebanks typically have multiple lots for a single accession, and each lot should always have its own inventory record.
+Every physical germplasm is assigned a unique identifier and is associated with an accession number, the parental inventory lot (if known), date of harvest, storage location, and other information – all of which can be entered into GGCE.
+Each inventory item listed in GGCE represents the germplasm in the collection, whether it is a jar or bag of seeds, seed packets, a plant in the field, or a set of sub-cultured in vitro germplasm.

 info

-Ideally, you will never need to create a new inventory record from scratch.
-New inventories come from regeneration, splitting out from an existing inventory, acquisition, etc.
+Ideally, new inventory records are not created from scratch; instead, they typically result from regeneration, splitting out from an existing inventory, acquisition, etc.

-Many steps and tasks are needed to manage and maintain a genebank's germplasm inventory.
-It is important for your genebank not to lose track of these tasks, and GGCE is designed so you can easily schedule and monitor them.
-In GGCE, you can schedule and record event actions and then quickly retrieve these later to determine their status.
-GGCE has filters for determining which tasks are in progress, those that haven't started, those that have been completed, and so on.
+Managing and maintaining a genebank’s germplasm inventory involves numerous tasks and processes.
+It is important for your genebank not to lose track of these tasks.
+GGCE is designed so you can easily schedule and monitor them.
+In GGCE, event actions can be scheduled and recorded, with quick retrieval options for checking their status.
+GGCE has filters to determine tasks that are ongoing, not yet started, completed, and so on.

 GGCE is a very comprehensive database; your genebank should not need to maintain germplasm inventory data in any supplementary database.
 Most genebank tasks apply to the handling of physical germplasm plant material and GGCE was designed to facilitate these universal genebank activities.